spirio-sessions/minus1/README.md

       - Server: Docker
       - Dockerfile: Dockerfile
       - Context Folder: .
+      - Alternatively: do not use the dockerfile but the image you built previously
    4. Use the system interpreter.

 7. **Edit PyCharm Run Configuration for Python Script to Run**